Hi. I’m Tom. I make films, videos, and social media. Infographics, photography, and I write, too. Plus, I teach stuff about media-making.

 In fact, that’s me with a Eurasian Eagle-owl in a National Park Service standard-issue Smokey Bear hat during a Junior Ranger program about birds.

 So, a little about me.
-I’m an award-winning science multimedia journalist, content creator, and filmmaker with over a decade of experience.
-I make videos, write stories, take photos, design infographics, and develop creative strategies.
-I’ve made stuff for PBS (like PBS Digital Studios and PBS Nature), Popular Science (where I was the Head of Video, Editorial & Branded), and The Field Museum (where I traveled the world with scientists).
-Making science films is how my reflection ended up in one of the most perfectly round objects on planet Earth—a silicone sphere used to redefine how we measure things in the universe.
+I’m a Jackson Wild and Webby award-winning journalist, content creator, and filmmaker with over a decade of experience.
+I make videos, write stories, take photos, design infographics, and develop creative content strategies.
+I’ve made stuff for PBS (like PBS Nature and PBS Digital Studios), Popular Science (where I was the Head of Video, Editorial & Branded), and The Field Museum (where I documented scientists in the field and lab for a YouTube channel called The Brain Scoop).
+Making films is how my reflection ended up in one of the most perfectly round objects on planet Earth—a silicone sphere used to redefine how we measure things in the universe.
 But, that’s not all I do.

-Teaching, designing lesson plans, and working with curriculum has a lot in common with making science media.
+Teaching, designing lesson plans, and working with students has a lot in common with making media.
 There’s no better way to learn a thing than by telling a story about it.

 Drop me a line at thomas.r.mcnamara@gmail.com and say hello.